Frequently Asked Questions

 How is Practical Acupuncture & Apothecary LLC different from other clinics?

-With a full apothecary at hand, most patients can leave with their herbal prescription in hand the same day.
+With a full apothecary (herbal pharmacy) at hand, most patients can leave with their herbal prescription in hand the same day.
 This is very important for those patients dealing with acute conditions such as pain, or colds.

 Does acupuncture hurt?

 The short answer is yes and no. Most points are comfortable or not felt at all.
 Some points are more tender than others.
 We believe that short term discomfort now, is worth long term comfort, just as exercise can make muscles ache but ultimately stronger.

 Who can benefit from our treatments?

 The short answer is everyone and we mean everyone.

 Some examples are

 - New borns just beginning to learn to eat, when to sleep and recovering from birth.

 - Infants and toddlers with GERD, difficulty eating/sleeping, frequent spitting up, slow development.

 - Children and Teens including everything from attention deficits to acne and anxiety.